atfogo/elane-connector-ish-7.2/README.md

     elane.dataLayer[systempage.checkout.address.pagelet2]= PageType = 'checkout'; PageIndex = #CurrentStep#

-In this example configuration when the checkout address page is displayed the `ElaneDataLayer:PageType` is set to the literal value `checkout` while the `ElaneDataLayer:PageIndex`is set to the value of `CurrentStep` found in the current `PipelineDictionary`.
+In this example when the checkout address page is displayed the `ElaneDataLayer:PageType` is set to the literal value `checkout` while the `ElaneDataLayer:PageIndex`is set to the value of `CurrentStep` found in the current `PipelineDictionary`.

-Optionally edit the file `ac_atfogo_elane/staticfiles/cartridge/config/elane.properties` to adjust the data-layer configuration as necessary.
+Edit the file `ac_atfogo_elane/staticfiles/cartridge/config/elane.properties` to adjust the data-layer configuration as necessary.

 ### 4.3.
 Set up the logging

-To ease customization for every `PageletEntryPoint` without a corresponding data-layer configuration a reminder is logged at `INFO` level upon each HTTP request.
+A reminder is logged at `INFO` level upon each HTTP request for every `PageletEntryPoint` without a corresponding data-layer configuration.
 This may produce too much log if not every page should be tracked by elane.io.

-Optionally edit the file `ac_atfogo_elane/staticfiles/share/system/config/cartridges/logback-ac_atfogo_elane.xml` to set up the logging for production as necessary.
+Edit the file `ac_atfogo_elane/staticfiles/share/system/config/cartridges/logback-ac_atfogo_elane.xml` to set up the logging for production as necessary.

 ### 4.4.
 Build the cartridge